hj740/project-351/README.md

 This project was completed by Hannah Driscoll and Jacob Hyman.
 We would like to acknowledge Kristina Collins and David Kazdan for giving us a good grade.

 ### Problem Description
 This project aims to simulate the Phase Lab previously completed for the class.
-The aim is that the user can vary the amplitude, frequency, and phase of a signal while seeing the time domain and phasor view in real time.
+The Phase Lab's main goal is to familiarize the user with signal phase and phase differences between signals.
+This project aimed to allow the user to vary the amplitude, frequency, and phase of a signal while seeing the time domain and phasor view in real time.

 ### Problem Approach, Difficulties, and Solutions
 Our initial approach was to use the Signal Source connected to the GUI Time Sink block with a float signal to see the output.
 Then, variables were created to adjust the amplitude, frequency, and phase.
 We then changed the source to output a complex signal for the GUI Constellation Sink to correctly output the phase view.
 Due to this complex signal, we used a Complex to Float block to change the Signal Source's output to read the cosine signal with the GUI Time Sink.